A MESSAGE FROM THE PRESIDENT

 There was an instant bond between the orphanage founders and us.
 One of the highlights while at the orphanage was participating with the kids in daily prayer before school and hearing them sing songs of thanksgiving in Creole.

 While we were staying in Haiti and interacting at the orphanage, we became close to three boys, James, Alex and JoJo who were aging out of the home.
 At the time there were no programs to equip these boys with job skills or a place to live during the transition.
 We decided to pursue adoption, however, we learned that it was practically impossible to bring children out of Haiti except for a student visa.
 We learned the boys could come provided we had the means to take care of them and they were enrolled in a school approved by the US State Department.
 I began to research schools and found one that the embassy approved.
 Soon, James, Alex and JoJo were boarding a flight with us to New York and that evening the five of us stood in front of the Christmas tree at Rockefeller Center in Manhattan.
 The following day, at our home in Pennsylvania, it snowed, a first for these boys.

 As of this writing, our boys all have made fulfilling lives for themselves.
 They have families of their own and good jobs.
 My wife, Pat, went to be with the lord in 2018.
-Since then, I have joined arms in partnership with Fritz and Magalie Desir, the founders of Family Care Haiti Orphanage, and created the nonprofit, Child Hope Worldwide for their support.
-The three of us are linked in a united cause to protect as many children as we can from being trafficked and give to these youth a loving, safe place to grow.
-Our goal is to equip children with a secure home environment, education, job skills and the hope of a bright future.
+Since then, I have created the nonprofit, Child Hope Worldwide Inc. to fight global poverty and illiteracy.
+Our goal is to reach as many children as possible with food, a secure home environment, education, job skills and the hope of a bright future.

-Please consider joining us in giving at-risk, homeless children, a safe place to grow and a future full of hope.
+Please consider joining us in giving poverty-stricken children, a safe place to grow and a future full of hope.
 Thank you!

 C. Thomas Murphy, President